radivot/myelo/CML/hahnel20/alphasNbetas/README.md

 ```
 ![](../../../docs/nlmixrFit1.png)

-Patient-specific model parameter estimates can be retrieved as follows.
+Patient-specific model parameter estimates corresponding to the plots above can be retrieved as follows.

 ```
 fe=coef(fit)$fixed[1:4]